Samagra-Development/docs/blog/2020-06-18-communication.md

 1. Information outreach must be maximized based on communication channels that users prefer
 2. Open source technology must be used to avoid technology / vendor lock-ins

-## Information outreach must be maximized based on communication channels that users prefer.
+## Information outreach must be maximized based on communication channels that users prefer

 Typically, governments send one-way notifications to users through a single communication channel such as SMS, IVRS, or now WhatsApp.
 However, this approach has two challenges.
 - Users who are sent a WhatsApp  or email may not have access to the internet at all times